Varkey93704/Scalable-Assignment/README.md

 ## Notes

-There were a few issues while setting this up (especially Jenkins and Docker), but fixing them helped me understand how CI/CD works in real scenarios.
+There were quite a few issues during setup (especially with Jenkins, Docker, and Kubernetes), but solving them helped in understanding how real CI/CD pipelines behave in different environments.

 ---